the1lab/1lab/src/Cat/Functor/Base.lagda.md

   open is-pseudomonic
 ```

 Somewhat surprisingly, pseudomonic functors are [conservative].
-To
-see this, note that invertability is a property of morphisms, so we
+As $F$ is full on isos, there merely exists some iso $g$ in the fibre
-can eliminate out of the truncated isomorphism we obtain via
+of $f$.
+However, Invertability is a property of morphisms, so we can
-pseudomonadicity.
-Once we have our hands on the isomorphism, we
+untruncate the mere existence.
+Once we have our hands on the isomorphism,
-perfomr a simple calculation to note that it yields an inverse to $f$.
+we perform a simple calculation to note that it yields an inverse to $f$.

 [conservative]: Cat.Functor.Conservative.html